-CPK is celebrating 20 years at the College of William and Mary!
+CPK is celebrating 20 years at the College of William & Mary!

-CPK provides transportation allowing all students the opportunity to volunteer.
+CPK provides transportation, which allows all students the opportunity to volunteer.
 Some of the programs focus on one-on-one sessions with students while others work with small groups.
 The children and student volunteers often develop a strong relationship.
 The developing friendship plays a great part in improving the child’s self-esteem; this improved self-image can have positive effects on the child’s academic achievement and efforts.
 Currently 325 students tutor at 11 local schools.
-Approximately 500 hours of community service is contributed each week and an estimated 15,000 hours each academic year.
+William & Mary students contribute approximately 500 hours of community service each week and an estimated 15,000 hours each academic year.

 How It Began

 In 1990, a group of students began work with D.J.
 Montague Elementary School in designing the Partnership’s first assistance program.
 Today, student volunteers may work with children in need of assistance or peer support in one of thirteen schools.

 Williamsburg-James City County and York County Partner Schools

 - Matoaka Elementary